 The leaders and pastors of the earliest periods of the church recognized women as being leaders and pastors.
 They also considered that it was in order for women to attend the services and to pray or prophesy without veils.

 A WOMAN APOSTLE CALLED PRISCILLA.
 Priscilla, with her husband Aquila, were Christians before they went to Corinth.
 They were part of the expulsion of Jews from Rome about 49 AD.
 Those Christians probably date back to 30 AD because Luke in Acts 2:10 lists visitors from Rome, both Jews and proselytes.
 Their Christianity was particularly Jewish.
-Aquila, a tent-maker, was joined by Paul in their craft.
+Aquila, a tent-maker, was joined by Paul in this craft.
 The mention of this couple in the Bible includes that of naming Priscilla before Aquila.
 This leads us to believe that she was the one with the most prominent ministry.

 Paul left Corinth in 52 AD with both husband and wife.
 Aquila and Priscilla stopped in Ephesus, Acts 18:2,18,26..
 Apollos arrived on the scene, Acts 18:24-8.
 It states that Priscilla and Aquila spoke to him and taught him further.
 He knew the Jewish scriptures and the story of Jesus.
 He had a knowledge of “The Way” but it was defective, as is found in people all over many Christian churches throughout the world.